Vaccine clinic draws over 100 DSCR employees

 |0

-This work, Vaccine clinic draws over 100 DSCR employees [Image 3 of 3], by Natalie Skelton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Vaccine clinic draws over 100 DSCR employees, by Natalie Skelton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT